wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 CAUTION: Whatever resource you use, ensure it is to the version of Kubernetes (e.g., v1.19 as of 1 Sep 2020).

-1. <a target="_blank" href="https://www.howtogeek.com/howto/ubuntu/keyboard-shortcuts-for-bash-command-shell-for-ubuntu-debian-suse-redhat-linux-etc">Keyboard shortcuts for Bash</a>

-1. Get proficient with vim well using vimtutor, so that commands are intuitive (where you don't have to pause for remembering how to do things in vim).

    ### Sign up for exam

    CNCF is part of the Linux Foundation, so...

 1. Get an account (Linux Foundation credentials ) at <a target="_blank" href="https://identity.linuxfoundation.org/">https://identity.linuxfoundation.org</a>. https://myprofile.linuxfoundation.org/

-   It's a non-profit organization, thus the ".org".
+   NOTE: It's a non-profit organization, thus the ".org".

    https://docs.linuxfoundation.org/tc-docs/certification/lf-candidate-handbook